olakoya/BBCSeniorTesterTestAssessment/README.md

 2. Runs pytest on every push to main

-You can find it in: .github/workflows/python-tests.yml
+It can be found in: .github/workflows/python-tests.yml

 ## Screenshots
 1. Passing Test in Postman can be found in (https://github.com/olakoya/BBCSeniorTesterTestAssessment.git)